 Cameo Glass Skyphos, Roman, c.
 25 B.C - 25 C.E

-A new exhibit at Yale University Art Gallery is an array of jewelry, cups, bowls, pitchers, flasks, bottles, cosmetic vials and jars from the ancient world.
-The title of the exhibit, “Drink That You May Live,” is drawn from one of the objects in the exhibit — a line also seen on other Roman drinking vessels of antiquity.
+An exhibit at Yale University Art Gallery presented an array of jewelry, cups, bowls, pitchers, flasks, bottles, cosmetic vials and jars from the ancient world.
+The title of the exhibit, “Drink That You May Live” was drawn from one of the objects in the exhibit — a line also seen on other Roman drinking vessels of antiquity.

 |Naturally occurring glass, especially the volcanic glass obsidian, has been used by many Stone Age societies across the globe for sharp cutting tools and was extensively traded.
 As glassmaking processes grew and changed, glass came to replace silver and gold as the most popular medium for drinking vessels.|

-By the 1st century AD, technical growth saw the introduction of glass blowing and the dominance of colorless or ‘aqua’ glasses.
+By the 1st century AD, glass blowing emerged.
 Production of raw glass was undertaken with large scale manufacturing, primarily in Alexandria.
 Glass was a commonly available material in the Roman world.